tychosoft/webforcpp/README.md

 This package offers modern web access using header-only libraries for C++17.
-This includes the httplib.h header-only library for http(s) clients and servers, and a linted sajason.h for jason parsing.
+This includes the httplib.h header-only library for http(s) clients and servers, and a linted sajson.h for json parsing.
 In addition, supplemental header-only libraries that access various specific web api services will also be added.
 The core dependencies only required C++11, but our extensions and api headers may require C++17.

-This choice of using httplib and sajason was for very generic cross-platform functionality, https functionality built around openssl, and broad licensing compatibility.
+This choice of using httplib and sajson was for very generic cross-platform functionality, https functionality built around openssl, and broad licensing compatibility.
 The collective work functions in effect on a MIT license, which httplib and any additional api headers use.
-The sajason license is fully permissive as long as the copyright notice is kept in the sajason header.
+The sajson license is fully permissive as long as the copyright notice is kept in the sajson header.

 WebForCPP requires CMake to build.
 It should build and work with GCC (9 or later), with Clang (14? or later), and MSVC.
 Besides GNU/Linux and BSD